riversun/ChatStream/doc/en/handle-request-finish-callback.md

 In ChatStream, because we perform a streaming response, the timing of `return response` in the endpoint does not signify the completion of text generation.

-Therefore, if you want to catch the timing of the completion of text generation, specify a callback function in the argument `callback` of `handle_starlette_request` in the implementation of the endpoint.
+Therefore, if you want to catch the timing of the completion of text generation, specify a callback function in the argument `callback` of `handle_chat_stream_request` in the implementation of the endpoint.

 When the text generation is completed, the specified callback function will be called.